IDMEFv2/Concerto-MacroMap-Plugin/README.md

 - Restart Prewikka
 - Open the GUI, navigate to the "?" menu and open "Apps"
 - Click on the "Install update" button in the "Plugin Maintenance" tab
-- You can now find the plugin in the "?" menu
+- You can now find the plugin in the Alert section

 2. Implemented features
 ==============